-Co-creation, or the involvement of users in developing public services and policies, has become a fundamental component of public-sector reform and digitalisation.1 Government ministers have known for a while that something new was happening: The 2017 Tallinn Ministerial Declaration on eGovernment called for government to use digital means to "involve citizens more in the creation of public services" while The 2020 Berlin Declaration on Digital Society and Value-Based Digital Government proposed "wider participation in policymaking by involving society in the design of public services through co-creation, experimentation and collaboration."2 But it took the COVID-19 pandemic to accelerate the urgency of delivering easily accessible, welldesigned public services to citizens in need.3 More and more people see that improved service delivery and better service design cannot be achieved in isolation.
+Co-creation, or the involvement of users in developing public services and policies, has become a fundamental component of public-sector reform and digitalisation.1 Government ministers have known for a while that something new was happening: The 2017 Tallinn Ministerial Declaration on eGovernment.
+The Berlin Declaration on Digital Society and Value-Based Digital Government and the European Commission's e-Government Action Plan all paid lip service to co-creation - and advocated its wider adoption.2 But it took the COVID-19 pandemic to accelerate the urgency of delivering easily accessible, well-designed public services to citizens in need.3 More and more people see that improved service delivery and better service design cannot be achieved in isolation.
 Input from and interaction with end users and other key stakeholders in the public service chain are essential to create modern services that meet citizens' needs.
 And the good news is we have the tools, knowledge and experience to deliver them.

 To make sure that potential becomes policy and that policy delivers improvement in people's lives, researchers in the Understanding Value Co-Creation in Public Services for Transforming European Public Administrations (Co-VAL) consortium and a panel of 27 stakeholders who agreed to advise them created the Co-Creation Dashboard, an interactive monitoring service that tracks public-service co-creation initiatives in the 27 European Union member states, the United Kingdom and six leading cities.4 The monitoring is intended to be dynamic, using a traffic light system to judge the level of commitment and to measure progress as and when it happens.
 Green means a country or city is racing ahead in that particular field; yellow indicates that a country is on the right path; red means there has been relatively little adoption or there are other causes for concern.
-Black indicates
+Black indicates no data was available.
+Along with a handy visualisation designed to bring nuance and accuracy to the state of play in the countries in question, the traffic-light system aims to